-- What Happens After a First Arrest in Springfield, Illinois?
+- What to Do After Your First Arrest in Springfield, Illinois

-- Your First Court Appearance in Springfield, Illinois
+- Your First Court Appearance After an Arrest in Sangamon County

-- Mistakes to Avoid After a First Arrest
+- Common Mistakes to Avoid After a First Arrest in Illinois

 - Frequently Asked Questions